Why Grinding and Polishing Matters for Medical Manufacturing

 Technicians then only have to deal with cleaning the sample between grinding steps.

-Most manual grinding-polishing machines have sheet metal bases.
+Most manual grinding and polishing machines have sheet metal bases.
 A cast-aluminum base on semi-automatic machines greatly reduces vibration during grinding for a more consistent, higher-quality sample.

 Medical Products Depend on Accurate Analysis